 A non-binding nomination stays in place until you decide to change it.

 Binding nomination of beneficiaries

 If you make a valid binding nomination (and that nomination is still valid at the time of your death), the Trustee must pay the death benefit according to your instructions.
-A binding nomination must be made in writing - download the form by clicking on the appropriate button below.
+A binding nomination must be made in writing using this form.

 A binding nomination has to be updated at least every three years - we'll let you know when it's about to expire, so be sure to check your contact details are up to date.
-You can update your details by logging in to Member Online or calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.
+You can update your details through Member Online.

 If a binding nomination expires, it becomes a non-binding nomination.